-(xv) We prohibit all public use, except fishing and access for fishing, during quota hunts.

-(xvi) We allow the taking of feral hogs on the refuge only during the muzzleloader and modern gun quota permit deer hunts and with weapons and ammunition allowed for that hunt.
-There is no bag limit.
-You may not transport or possess live hogs.
+- (xv) We prohibit all public use, except fishing and access for fishing, during quota hunts. - (xvi) We allow the taking of feral hogs on the refuge only during the muzzleloader and modern gun quota permit deer hunts and with weapons and ammunition allowed for that hunt.